Agenda item

 - the Cheltenham Literature Festival is currently underway, a fantastic event celebrating its 75th birthday.
 He is pleased to report that over 90,000 tickets have been sold for over 500 events – this is almost back to pre-Covid levels – and that a record 12,000 schoolchildren are attending this year.
 In addition, the event is fossil-free for the second year, and also more accessible than it has been before, including better wheelchair access, AI-driven captioning of live events and more;

-- turning to visual arts, he was recently been a guest of the Cheltenham Trust for the opening of two exciting exhibitions at the Wilson: Natural Progression, with the University of Gloucestershire, featuring high-quality work from its recent 2024 Creative Arts Degree Show, and Into Abstraction,
+- turning to visual arts, he was recently a guest of the Cheltenham Trust for the opening of two exciting exhibitions at the Wilson: Natural Progression, with the University of Gloucestershire, featuring high-quality work from its recent 2024 Creative Arts Degree Show, and Into Abstraction,

 in partnership with The Hepworth Wakefield and Gallery Pangolin, exploring the evolution of abstract art, of particular interest in view of the Hepworth bronzes near the Wilson;

-- the Wilson has also announced that it was successfully bid for funding from the National Lottery Heritage Fund and will receive £200,000 to re-imagine and redisplay its collection in the best possible way, and engage more fully with the public;
+- the Wilson has also announced that it has successfully bid for funding from the National Lottery Heritage Fund and will receive £200,000 to re-imagine and redisplay its collection in the best possible way, and engage more fully with the public;

 - last Friday, Gloucestershire College welcomed the first students to its sustainable Construction Centre, and thanked CBC and Tracey Birkinshaw and her team for their help in securing the funding required to build the centre on budget and faster than scheduled.
 The centre will tackle a number of issues, offering opportunities to 250 local learners, benefitting local people, plugging the skills gap with sustainable construction skills such as solar panel and heat pump installation, whilst also being carbon neutral itself – all helping Cheltenham with its move towards its Net Zero target;